mmbros/taskengine/README.md

 The `Mode` enum type represents the mode of execution:

+- `AllResults`:
+  for each task returns the result of all the workers:
+  success, error or canceled.
+  After the first success (if exists) the remaining job for same task are cancelled and not returned.
+  Multiple success results can be returned if they happen at the same time.

+- `SuccessOrErrorResults`:
-- `FirstSuccessOrLastError`: for each task it returns only one result: the first success or the last error.
-If a task can be handled by two or more workers, only the first success result is returned.
+  for each task returns the success or error results.
+  The canceled resuts are not returned.
-  The remaining job for same task are cancelled.
+  After the first success (if exists) the remaining job for same task are cancelled and not returned.
+  Multiple success results can be returned if they happen at the same time.

+- `ResultsUntilFirstSuccess`:
-- `FirstSuccessThenCancel`: for each task it returns the error results preceding the first success and the first success.
-The remaining job for the same task are cancelled.
+  for each task returns the results preceding the first success (included).
+  After the first success (if exists) the remaining job for same task are cancelled and not returned.
+  At most one success is returned.

+- `FirstSuccessOrLastResult`:
-- `All`: for each task returns the result of all the workers.
+  For each task returns only one result: the first success or the last result.
+  After the first success (if exists) the remaining job for same task are cancelled and not returned.
-  Multiple success results can be returned.
+  At most one success is returned.

 ## Task